The 988 dialing code is available nationwide for call (multiple languages), text or chat (English and Spanish).

 About 988 and Crisis Response Services

 As of July 16, 2022, 988 is the new three-digit dialing code for the National Suicide Prevention Lifeline, now called the 988 Suicide and Crisis Lifeline.
 Anyone, anywhere in the U.S. can now call, chat, or text 988 and receive resources and supports during a suicide, mental health, or substance use crisis.
 Connecting a national network of over 180 independently operated state and local crisis call centers, 988 links callers throughout the U.S. to immediate crisis care.
 Ideally, callers are connected with a local counselor in their own state.
 However, if the local center is unable to answer, the Lifeline reroutes calls to backup centers in their network, both in- and out-of-state.
-Currently, the Lifeline provides live crisis center phone services in English and Spanish and uses Language Line Solutions to provide translation services in over 250 additional languages for people who call 988; text services are only offered in English at this time.
+Currently, the Lifeline provides live crisis center call, text, and chat services in English and Spanish and uses Language Line Solutions to provide caller translation services in over 240 additional languages.

 The recent transition from the Lifeline’s 1-800-273-8255 number to the easily memorable 3-digit 988 dialing code represents a monumental opportunity to transform the way we as a country respond to suicide, mental health, and substance use crises.
 However, insufficient funding and limited capacity to respond to an increasing call volume could hinder the positive impact 988 can have.
 As the Lifeline’s national and local call centers have geared up for the transition to 988, AFSP has been advocating for increased funding to expand the Lifeline’s capacity, infrastructure, and workforce.